vectrix-space/sync/collections-fastutil/readme.md

 </div>

-> This project is experimental and not considered stable for production yet.

 Provides concurrent thread-safe collections for highly concurrent scenarios with `fastutil` in Java 17+.

 * **X2ObjectSyncMap**: A high-performance implementation of `X2ObjectMap`'s with `fastutil`.